Ruxpins/Ruxpins/README.md

 - 👋 Hi, I’m @Ruxpins
 - 👀 I’m interested in ...
-MDM/EMM Dev
+MDM/EMM Engineer
 - 🌱 I’m currently learning ...
-Azure DevOps
+Edge AI
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me ...
 Linkedin.com/in/cwilli3